Code of Conduct

 Securities Laws and Insider Trading

 Violation of the law may result in civil and criminal penalties, including fines or jail sentences.
-Employees who are uncertain about the legal rules governing purchases and sales of securities they wish to make should review Insperity’s “Notice of Insider Trading” and, if questions persist, consult the General Counsel before trading.
+If you are uncertain about the legal rules governing purchases and sales of securities, please review Insperity’s Policy on Prevention of Insider Trading and, if your questions persist, consult the General Counsel before trading.

 Confidential and Proprietary Information

 Information is a valuable corporate asset.
-All employees have a duty to safeguard confidential and proprietary information about Insperity and information that our vendors, clients and worksite employees have entrusted to us.
-Generally speaking, confidential and proprietary information is information that has not been disclosed to the general public or that gives our business an advantage over our competitors or could expose us, our clients or worksite employees to harm or liability if disclosed.
-Common examples include patents, trademarks and trade secrets, as well as financial information, corporate strategy and information about our clients, worksite employees and vendors.
-Employees who are unsure about whether information should be treated as confidential or proprietary must consult with their immediate supervisor or the General Counsel.
-The obligation to preserve confidential information continues even after employment ends.
+All of us have a duty to safeguard confidential and proprietary information about Insperity and information that our clients, worksite employees and vendors have entrusted to us.
+Generally speaking, confidential and proprietary information is information that has not been disclosed to the general public that gives our business an advantage over our competitors or that could expose us, our clients, worksite employees or vendors to harm or liability if disclosed.
+Common examples include financial information, corporate strategy and other sensitive information about our clients, worksite employees and vendors, as well as trade secrets.
+More examples can be found in Insperity’s “Confidentiality Policy.”
+If you are unsure about whether information should be treated as confidential or proprietary, please consult with your manager, Management Team member, or the General Counsel.
+Your obligation to preserve confidential information continues even after your employment ends.
+For additional information regarding confidentiality, please refer to the “Confidentiality Policy” and the “Confidentiality of Sensitive Personal Information and IIRT Reporting Requirements” policy in our Employee Handbook.

 Fair Dealing